 I want to see more nurses blogging.

 Since I began blogging in 2017, I have read nearly every nurse blog I can find on the internet.
-I have seen some pretty creative nurse niches and been inspired by what my fellow nurse peers are writing about.
+I have seen some pretty creative nurse niches and have been inspired by what my fellow nurse peers are writing about.

 I put a lot of effort into thinking of new topics that I would be interested in reading (or writing) about as a nurse.
 Don’t be surprised if you see several of these topics on my blog over the next year.